fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ### Other UI frameworks

 Here are some other UI frameworks for your consideration.
-If you do not see your favorite UI framework in the list, please make a pull request to the course material.
+If you do not see your favorite UI framework in the list, please make a pull request to the course material for adding it.

 - <https://bulma.io/>
 - <https://ant.design/>